Barrier-Certified Adaptive Reinforcement Learning with Applications to Brushbot Navigation: Preliminaries

 \subsubsection{Learning Dynamic Structures in Reproducing Kernel Hilbert Spaces}

-An approach that learns dynamics so as to the resulting model satisfies the Euler-Lagrange equation in reproducing kernel Hilbert spaces (RKHSs) was proposed in \cite{cheng2016learn}, while our paper proposes an adaptive learning of control-affine structure in RKHSs.
+An approach that learns dynamics in reproducing kernel Hilbert spaces (RKHSs) so that the resulting model satisfies the Euler-Lagrange equation was proposed in \cite{cheng2016learn}, while our paper proposes a learning framework that adaptively captures control-affine structure in RKHSs to efficiently enforce control barrier certificates.